Guarantor car finance

 A Guarantor Car Loan

-If the personal loan option sounds appealing, but if you have a less than perfect credit rating, then Guarantor car loans could be an option.
-You need someone who has known you for more than twelve months and trusts you to act as a Guarantor.
+If the personal loan option sounds appealing, but you have a less than perfect credit rating, then Guarantor car loans could be an option.
+You’ll need someone who has known you for more than twelve months and trusts you to act as a Guarantor.

 Guarantor loans can be used for almost anything – not just for car finance.
 They are unsecured, which means if the payments cannot be met, the Borrower’s home, or in this case car, is not at risk.